Norway says Russia jammed GPS signal during NATO drill

 The northern Arctic regions of Finland's Lapland and Norway's Finnmark are adjacent to Russia's Kola Peninsula, which is home to Russia's Northern Fleet with major naval and submarine bases and other Russian military installations.

-Asked about Finland's claims, NATO's Secretary-General Jens Stoltenberg told reporters Monday that cyber and electronic warfare are becoming more and more widespread, "therefore we take all these issues very seriously."
+Asked about Finland's claims, NATO Secretary-General Jens Stoltenberg told reporters Monday that cyber and electronic warfare are becoming more and more widespread, "therefore we take all these issues very seriously."